HOWTO: Run BOINC / SETI@Home over a Samba Server

 • Setting up the Windows Client to run over the Samba Server

 I backed up the files on the experimental drive then used the Linux tool gparted to slice off a fraction of the experimental drive and create a separate 2 GB partition.
-First, note that messing with the partition of a formatted drive is DANGEROUS (he said in captial letters).
+First, note that messing with the partition of a formatted drive is DANGEROUS (he said in capital letters).
 You can LOSE YOUR FILES on that drive permanently.
 I was hopeful that this would work because I only wanted 2 GB of space and gparted is fairly flexible.
 In fact, I did not lose the files on the drive after I changed the partition.

 2 GB is not a lot of space, but if you look at the SETI@Home BOINC requirements, they are measured in the Megs or 10s of Megs.
 As I said, BOINC has low requirements as an application.
 2 GB was probably overkill for what I would do.
 With a couple of days of work in queue, here what it the 2GB partition looks like: